 In this blog you will find many I Ching readings that I have done for my clients so they could access their intuition and make the best possible decisions on business and personal issues.
-The hexagram meanings used in the readings are the most applicable meanings taken from the dictionary of the 64 hexagrams that is included in my book The Logic of Chance.
+The hexagram meanings used in the readings are the most applicable meanings taken from the dictionary of the 64 hexagrams that is included in my book Wise Decisions with the I Ching.
 This book explains a new approach to I Ching interpretation for decision making and includes 85 real-life and fully explained readings.
 All these readings utilize the texts from the classical translation The I Ching or Book of Changes by Wilhelm/Baynes with a foreword by Carl G. Jung.
 The text of that book can be read online at http://www.pantherwebworks.com/I_Ching/.

 Roxanne was already retired and was considering getting a part-time job similar to the full-time job she had before.
 The response she got to this question consisted of hexagram 51, “The Arousing (Shock, Thunder)” and hexagram 16, “Enthusiasm.”
 The first hexagram stands in this case for awakening and becoming aware.
 Putting both hexagrams together forms this phrase: “Be aware of what jobs you can be enthusiastic about.”
 This response does not directly answer the question because it’s not about getting (a job).
 It’s about making Roxanne aware that there could be other jobs that she would also love to do.

 Having decided to create a website, I was not sure whether it would be necessary to include a blog in it.
 So I asked the above question.
 The response consisted of hexagram 1, “The Creative,” creativity, activity and hexagram 3, “Difficulty at the Beginning,” creating, producing.
 So the theme of the reading is: “Use your creativity to produce (content).”
 Continue reading